coderSuren/Codebrewers-hackathon/README.md

 Welcome to Disk Space Management App!
 This Python application is built using the Tkinter library and provides a user-friendly interface to scan for duplicate files and manage system memory efficiently.
 With this app, you can quickly locate and remove duplicate files, freeing up infrequently accessed files, and viewing disk memory utilization based on drive, directory, file types, etc.

 ## Quick Demo
-Explore the application by downloading and running the [gui.exe](https://github.com/coderSuren/Codebrewers-hackathon/releases/tag/v1.0.1)
+Explore the application by running the [gui.exe](https://github.com/coderSuren/Codebrewers-hackathon/releases/tag/v1.0.1) file

 ## Installation